 Area of Concern (AOC) C-00-041 is the site of a former asphalt batch plant located in the Rendija Canyon watershed within the Guaje/Barrancas/Rendija Canyons Aggregate Area at Technical Area 00.
 Asphalt was released during plant operations from the late 1940s to 1958.
 After the plant was removed, a portion of the area was transferred to Los Alamos County in 1965, and the remainder of the area was transferred to the U.S. Forest Service (USFS) in 1969.
 In 2007, investigation sampling was completed, and visible asphalt and tar were removed from the surface of the main drainage channel that crosses AOC C-00-041.
 Because of the potential for continued exposure of additional asphalt or tar by erosion during storms or other runoff events, the New Mexico Environment Department (NMED) requires biennial surveys for, and removal of, exposed asphalt and tar within the main drainage channel.
-The first biennial survey was conducted in October 2009, the second in November 2011, the third in November 2013, the fourth in October 2015, the fifth in October 2017, and the sixth in October 2019.
+The first biennial survey was conducted in October 2009; the second and third in November 2011 and 2013; and the fourth, fifth, sixth, seventh, and eighth in October 2015, 2017, 2019, 2021, and 2023.

-The 2019 activities included visual inspections of the entire site and removal and dispositioning of visible asphalt or tar.
-The inspections consisted of dividing the AOC into small manageable areas, performing numerous walkovers within the areas to identify and remove any visible asphalt or tar, and disposing of the waste.
-Inspections focused primarily on the main drainage channel at AOC C-00-041, but the entire site was inspected.
+The 2023 activities included a pre-job briefing, visual inspections of the entire site, and removal and disposal of visible asphalt or tar.
+The inspections consisted of dividing the AOC into small manageable areas, performing numerous walkovers within the areas to identify and remove any visible asphalt or tar, and disposing of the material for recycling.
+Inspections focused primarily on the main drainage channel at AOC C-00-041, spreading outward so that the entire site was inspected.

 According to the approved 2008 asphalt monitoring and removal plan, "Asphalt Monitoring and Removal Plan for Area of Concern C-00-041, Guaje/Barrancas/Rendija Canyons Aggregate," the need to continue inspection and asphalt removal activities will be reevaluated with the USFS and NMED every third inspection (i.e., every 6 yr) beginning with the first biennial inspection and removal activity in the fall of 2009.
 The 2015 inspection and asphalt removal activities presented the first opportunity to reevaluate the need to continue the biennial inspection and removal activities.
+The quantity of asphalt removed in 2015 was two to three 55-gal. drums.
+Since 2015, the amount of asphalt and tar removed from AOC C-00-041 has decreased with each subsequent walkdown.
+In 2017, an equivalent of two 55-gal. drums were removed, and in 2019, an equivalent of one and one-half 55-gal. drums were removed.
+In 2021, the total amount collected was three-quarters of a 55-gal. drum, a significant decrease from the quantities collected in the 2015, 2017, and 2019 walkdowns; and in 2023 the total quantity collected was two-thirds of a 55-gal. drum, continuing the decreasing trend.

-The quantity of asphalt removed in 2015 represented a minor increase relative to the quantity removed in 2013 and the quantity of asphalt removed in 2019 was slightly less than the material removed in 2017 and approximately 25% of the quantity removed in 2009.
-Based on these trends, the U.S. Department of Energy Environmental Management Los Alamos Field Office recommends changing from a biennial inspection and removal to a quadrennial inspection and removal.
+Based on the decreasing quantity of asphalt material removed from the five previous biennial cleanup activities covering a ten-year period, the U.S. Department of Energy Environmental Management Los Alamos Field Office recommends reducing the frequency of the asphalt monitoring and removal activities from a biennial basis to a triennial basis starting in calendar year 2026.